florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Mobile Photo (M131)/M131 - Manual webshop add on Mobile Photo EN.md

 After completing the application, the credit applications are visible in the approving screen within Florisoft and can be inspected here.

-**Florishop Dashboard (CMS add on is required)**
+**FloriShop Dashboard (CMS add on is required)**
-With the Dashboard add on, Florishop can be used as a valuable source of relevant business-critical information.
+With the Dashboard add on, FloriShop can be used as a valuable source of relevant business-critical information.
 Think of sales numbers per unit of time, turnover, number of purchasing customers, cancellations, stocks and many other types of information.